IRS Forms

 The expense section is the heart of Schedule C. Common deductible business expenses include advertising, car and truck expenses, commissions, depreciation, insurance, interest on business loans, legal and professional fees, office expenses, rent or lease payments, repairs and maintenance, supplies, taxes and licenses, travel, meals (50% deductible), utilities, wages, and other ordinary and necessary business expenses.

-The home office deduction (Line 30) requires either the regular and exclusive use method (Form 8829) or the simplified method ($5 per square foot, up to 300 sq ft).
+The home office deduction (Line 30) requires either the regular and exclusive use method (Form 8829) or the simplified method ($5 per square foot, up to 300 sq ft); when Form 8829 is used, home-office utilities, rent, and mortgage interest attributable to business use must be reported only on Form 8829 and not also duplicated on Schedule C lines 16a, 20b, or 25.
 The vehicle deduction (Line 9) requires either actual expenses or the standard mileage rate, and both require contemporaneous mileage logs.
 No mileage log – no deduction that will survive audit scrutiny.

 Part III – Cost of Goods Sold